emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
-## AlienFlix
-### Score: 18/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 servers, but does not auto-switch if one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels modern, easy to navigate. ✔️
-1. Has subs built into most hosts. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has continue watching, watch lists, and favorites. ✔️
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability . ⚠️
-1. Site does have 4K content. ✔️
-1. Site works well, but doesn't look too great on mobile. ⚠️

-***
 ## CorsFlix